PCL injury treatment with focused stretching

 Author:

-Yama Zafer, D.C., Educational background in physiotherapy and chiropractic, graduated from Cleveland Chiropractic University in Kansas City, who has spent nearly 3 decades in physiotherapy and chiropractic; read more about Y. Zafer on his official bio page.
+“PCL Injury Care in KL: Gentle Knee Rehabilitation” is written by Yama Zafer, D.C., with an educational background in physiotherapy and chiropractic, graduated from Cleveland Chiropractic University in Kansas City, who has spent nearly 3 decades in physiotherapy and chiropractic; read more about Y. Zafer on his official bio page.

 Peer-Reviewed Medical References: